almahamans/travel-app/README.md

 The user can remove one trip card or all.
 ## Built with
 - Html5 > to build form.
-- Scss > to make style and make the app responsive.
+- Css > to make style and make the app responsive.
 - JS dom.
 - Node js > to upload all packegas.
 - Express > to build routeres and server.